iam-vasanth/monoarch-refined/README.md

 - Ubuntu/Debian-based distributions
 - Fedora/RHEL-based distributions
 - openSUSE

+⚠️ **Warning**: I have not tested it on distributions other than Arch.

 **Note**: Installation commands vary by distribution.
 See your distribution's documentation for the correct initramfs rebuild command.